azuredevcollege/devops/github-action-deploy-arm-template/README.md

 If you are using an existing service principal just write the json yourself.

 ## Where is the source code of this Action?
-The source of this action can be found in our whiteducksoftware github organization.
+The source of this action can be found in our white duck Software GitHub Organization.
 Here: https://github.com/whiteducksoftware/azure-arm-action